UD-CISC374/educational-game-design-document-team-11-william-dwinnell/egdd.md

 - *(first game mode)The player must click the correct key on a visual section of a piano, as notes are flashed on the screen.
 They are scored on time and accuracy.
 The player is timed, and once the timer runs out the level is over and their score is final.
 The player receives a higher score addition for longer streaks of correct answers.
 The player score, and number of correct answers will be displayed at the end*
 - *(second game mode)The player must play a section of a virtual piano using their keyboard, as notes move horizontally across the screen, as if they were playing sheet music.
 Each level is a song, and the level is over once the player finishes playing the song.
 The player gets a combo score for getting multiple correct in a row and also gets a score for timing the notes well.
 The high score is saved so the player can revist any song and attempt to beat their score.*
 - *The player can enter competitions and preform the second game mode, where the more notes and the more difficulty, the better they do.
 Once the player wins a competition that they have never won before, it progresses the story, and a "cut scene" is played of the story.
-The player will receive a judge score, if they score high enough they move on to the next round, where each competitor is given an arbitrary scoring.
-In the final round you see your opponents preformance to provide feedback as to how well they must do.*
+The player must play pieces they have learned, and defeat their opponent by draining their healthbar before they drain theirs.
+The opponents notes and preformance is shown, but no sound is played for them.*
 - *As the player improves, they receive money to unlock new notes, which improve their score in "competition"*